carpentries-incubator/frictionless-data-agriculture/_episodes/03-frictionless-tables.md

 ~~~
 {: .output}

+> ## Exercise
+>
-> ## Add field descriptors for the varieties and experiments tables
+> Challenge: Add field descriptors for the varieties and experiments tables
 >
 > Using the code for adding field descriptors to the yields table as an example, use the information below to add field descriptors to the experiments table schema.
 >